HomeLatest NewsIndustryCourt order Apple to pay Qualcomm $31 million in damages for patent infringement

 Register Now →

-The three infringed patents support different popular features.
-U.S. Patent No. 8,838,949 enables “flashless booting” which eliminates the cost and footprint of separate flash memory and allows a smartphone to connect to the quickly after being powered on.
+The three infringed patents support different popular smartphone features.
+U.S. Patent No. 8,838,949 enables “flashless booting” which eliminates the cost and footprint of separate flash memory and allows a smartphone to connect to the internet quickly after being powered on.
 U.S. Patent No. 9,535,490 enables the applications on a smartphone to get their data to and from the internet quickly and efficiently by acting as a smart “traffic cop” between the applications processor and the modem.
 U.S. Patent No. 8,633,936 enables high performance and rich visual graphics for games while increasing a smartphone’s battery life.
 These patents are outside of the modem processors and are not essential to practice any cellular standard.

-The company said that in the past six months, patent courts in China and Germany have ruled that Apple is infringing additional Qualcomm non-standard essential patents and issued injunctions on infringing devices.
+The company said that in the past six months, patent courts in and Germany have ruled that Apple is infringing additional Qualcomm non-standard essential patents and issued injunctions on infringing devices.

 Get the day's headlines from Tech Observer straight in your inbox